MMagg-dev/Checklist_Tracker_and_Guide_AC_Origins/README.md

 # Checklist, Tracker, and Guide - AC Origins

 An unofficial checklist, progress tracker, and general guide for Assassin's Creed Origins game.
-Explore Ancient Egypt, Sinaï, Thebes, and the Valley of the Kings and make sure you don't miss out on any quest, collectible, achievement, or papyrus puzzle in the game.
+Explore Ancient Egypt, Sinaï, Thebes, and the Valley of the Kings, and make sure you don't miss out on any quest, collectible, achievement, or papyrus puzzle in the game.
 The lists include the main game in addition to all the DLCs.

 [![Google Play](https://play.google.com/intl/en_us/badges/images/badge_new.png)](https://play.google.com/store/apps/details?id=me.mmagg.ac_origins_checklist)

+## Additional content
+* The Hidden Ones DLC
+* The Curse of the Pharaohs DLC
+* Discovery Tour DLC

-### Checklists
+## Checklists
 * Main quests: all the story-related quests in the game and some notes on them.
 * Side quests: all the quests available in every region of the game with notes on requirements and starting the quests.
 * Papyrus puzzles: all the puzzles with their locations and solutions.